Morval parish council are going to hold virtual parish council meetings until further notice.

 During this period of time the Clerk will update the parish council website with any important announcements that affect the Community as a whole.It will not be possible to use the parish council notice boards at this time.

-Please go to the Announcement tab on the right hand side for the latest announcement.
+Please go to the Announcements page for the latest announcement.

-Please go to the Covid-19 Info tab on the right hand side to research revised procedures regarding Planning Applications and Covid-19 related notices and documentation.
+Please go to the Covid-19 Info page to research revised procedures regarding Planning Applications and Covid-19 related notices and documentation.

 Morval parish is located in South East Cornwall approximately two miles north of Looe and five miles south of Liskeard.
 It is a civil parish and within its boundaries are the village of Widegates and several hamlets including Morval and Sandplace.
 The parish enjoys a rural setting with some Areas of Outstanding Natural Beauty such as the Looe Valley.